-Emergency pipe repair requires quick and effective action.
+Emergency ship repair requires quick and effective action.
 After all, a matter of seconds or unreliable fixes could mean the difference between hazardous conditions and safe operations.

 That’s where traditional techniques tend to miss the mark.